nextflow-io/nextflow/docs/tracing.rst

 .. warning:: A common problem when using a third party container image is that it does not ship one or more of the above utilities resulting in an empty execution report.

+Please read :ref:`Report scope <config-report>` section to learn more about the execution report configuration details.

 .. _trace-report:

 Trace report